MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-datalake-getsimilarity.md

 Namespace: AcademicGraph.NetworkSimilarity

-### Compute similarity score between two entities using a network similarity resource.
+### Compute similarity score between two entities.

-## GetSimilarity(string, string, long, long)
+## GetSimilarity(string BaseDir, string ResourcePath, long EntityId1, long EntityId2)

-Returns a stream with a single row containing the similarity score between two entities using the specific network similarity resource.
+Returns a stream with a single row containing the similarity score between two entities using a network similarity resource.
 Score returned is between [-1, 1], with bigger number representing higher similarity.
 If either of the entity IDs are not in the resource file, the retrun stream will be empty.